pablott/property_list/README.md

 ## Filters
 I have implemented two filters:
-- normalize: it takes the overall rating and normalize from 1..100 to 1..10.
+- normalize: it takes the overall rating and normalize from 0..100 to 0..10.
 It checks if the value is present and returns a placeholder text if the value is missing.
 - convert: converts currencies.
-I made in a way that can take an extra argument to pick the output currency.
-It is not very useful in this case because all conversions are VEF-EUR, it is there just to show how it could be used if there were more curriencies to convert to.
+I made it in a way that can take an extra argument to pick the output currency.
+It is not very useful in this case because all conversions are VEF-EUR, it is there just to show how it could be extended if there were more curriencies to convert to.
+It checks if the value is present.

 ## Project setup (original vue-cli instructions)
 ```